ViSurf: Visual Supervised-and-Reinforcement Fine-Tuning for Large Vision-and-Language Models: Experiments

 \textbf{Boundary Analysis.} As shown in \Cref{tab:main_result}, the performance gain of {\ours} is related to the baseline model's performance.
 When the baseline performs poorly (e.g., below 50\%), indicating its inadequacy for the task, our method yields a substantial improvement.
 Conversely, when the baseline already achieves high performance (e.g., above 50\%), signifying a strong starting point, the upper bound of our method aligns with that of RLVR alone.
 This observation corroborates our theoretical analysis in \Cref{sec:optimization_analysis}.

 \textbf{Reduce the Burden of Prompt Design.} The RLVR paradigm relies heavily on explicit instructions to guide the model toward generating rollouts in a specific format, such as \textit{output with format 'point\_2d': [2, 3]}.
-In contrast, {\ours} incorporates external guidance with desired format, thereby reducing the dependency on manual prompt engineering. \Cref{tab:prompt_burden} compares performance with and without detailed prompts (\textit{details are provided in \Cref{sec:prompt_design} of the supplementary materials}), demonstrating that our approach achieves consistent gains in both settings, whereas RLVR fails without explicit formatting instructions.
+In contrast, {\ours} incorporates external guidance with desired format, thereby reducing the dependency on manual prompt engineering. \Cref{tab:prompt_burden} compares performance with and without detailed prompts (\textit{prompts difference are shown in the supplementary materials}), demonstrating that our approach achieves consistent gains in both settings, whereas RLVR fails without explicit formatting instructions.

-\textbf{Training Cost.} We conducted a comparative analysis of the per-step training time for different fine-tuning paradigms.
-Each method was implemented using well-established frameworks: DeepSpeed \citep{deepspeed} and TRL \citep{trl} for SFT, and VeRL \citep{verl} for RLVR and {\ours}.
-The results indicate that while RLVR and {\ours} offer greater memory efficiency, they incur a higher computational cost per step, attributable to the overhead of generating rollouts.
+\textbf{Training Cost.} We conducted a comparative analysis of the per-step training for different fine-tuning paradigms.
+Each method is implemented using well-established frameworks: DeepSpeed \citep{deepspeed} and TRL \citep{trl} for SFT, and VeRL \citep{verl} for RLVR and {\ours}.
+The results indicate that while RLVR and {\ours} offer greater memory efficiency, they increase computational time, attributable to the overhead of generating rollouts.